One57: Early work

 After Russian businessman Dmitry Rybolovlev paid $88 million for a unit at the nearby 15 Central Park West in late 2011—making it the most expensive residence ever sold in New York City at the time—Barnett filed plans to increase apartment prices at One57.
-The revised plans called for at least two apartments to be sold for more than $100 million; one of these, the topmost penthouse, would be the city's most expensive residence at $110 million.
-Sales at One57 officially launched in December 2011.
+The revised plans called for at least two apartments to be listed for more than $100 million; one of these, the topmost penthouse, would be the city's most expensive residence at $110 million.
+Sales at One57 launched in December 2011.
 A sales center was opened at the nearby Fuller Building, where prospective buyers could see interior photographs or floor plans and listen to a video about One57.
+Potential buyers were shown an idealized rendering of the building, which omitted the blotches and stripes on the facade, a source of derision for architectural critics.
 The smallest units (starting at $3.5 million) and the two-bedroom units (starting at $6.5 million) both sold quickly.
 At the end of that month, Sotheby's International Realty broker Elizabeth Sample said that many millionaires and billionaires had expressed interest in the building's sales showroom.
 Barnett hired three sales agents from real-estate brokerage Corcoran Sunshine to lead sales.
 There was so much interest in the building that the agents sometimes scheduled tours to prospective residents one after the other, and some repeat visitors to the sales office were blacklisted after failing to provide their financials.